Stay up to date with The Good Life letter

 Alex: We're all learning.
 This is very new for all of us.

 We're familiar with Ebola and other high-risk cases that we're used to dealing with, but this has been a new way of dealing with death that we're having to learn and grow and experience together.

 It's been interesting to see how a couple of years ago there was a funeral home who was doing drive through services.
 I mean, you could drive your car through and they had the service, the chapel.
 It was a drive through!

-So many people scoffed at it and were like, “Oh, that’s so inappropriate.
-That is just not OK!”
-Now, I believe, Allie, you have a great story of a funeral home that’s kind of taking that initiative to find these solutions to help families still be involved in their funeral.
+So many people scoffed at it and were like, "Oh, that's so inappropriate.
+That is just not OK!"
+Now, I believe, Allie, you have a great story of a funeral home finding solutions, one specifically that's kind of taking that initiative to help families still be involved in their funeral.

 Allie: Yep!
 I wish I could remember the funeral home, but what they did was that they set up the family in chairs each six feet apart and then six feet in front of them were some traffic cones and they allowed their family and friends to come in through their cars.
 Every six feet they could lower the window and speak to the person.

 Like Alex said, this kind of stuff looked really silly maybe three weeks ago.
 But today?
 It's innovative and it's new and it works.
 It really helped those families feel supported.